Why Is My Cactus Falling Over? (And How To Fix It)

 How To Fix It

-If you have already planted your cactus in unsuitable soil, you can correct the problem by transplanting it into a new pot using a well-draining soil mix suitable for cacti.
+If you have planted your cactus in unsuitable soil, you can correct the problem by transplanting it into a new pot using a well-draining soil mix suitable for cacti.

 Be sure to water sparingly until the plant has become re-established in its new pot.